-The Town is subject to the general Dane County Zoning Ordinance (Chapter 10 of Dane County Code of Ordinances), per Town Board resolution with an effective dated of February 4, 2019 January 5, 1981, and approved by the Dane County Board on April 5, 1981.
+The Town is subject to the general Dane County Zoning Ordinance (Chapter 10 of Dane County Code of Ordinances), per Town Board resolution with an effective date of February 4, 2019.
 The Town is also subject to other County zoning regulations that do not require Town approval, including shoreland, wetland, and floodplain zoning regulations.

-(b) Town Recommendations to County-Board.
+(b) Town Recommendations to County.

-The Town Board is required to make recommendations to the county zoning committee and county board relativeshall take action on to any change of petition to -rezone landing or obtain a conditional use permit within the Town as prescribed by County ordinance and Wisconsin Statutes.
-As provided under the general County Zoning Ordinance, prior to submitting either such petition, the prospective petitioner must may first consult with the Town Plan Commission and Town Board.
-It is necessary that the Town Plan Commission and Town Board be properly informed of any request for a change of zoning or land use within the Town.
+The Town Board shall take action on any petition to rezone land or obtain a conditional use permit within the Town as prescribed by County ordinance and Wisconsin Statutes.
+As provided under the general County Zoning Ordinance, prior to submitting either such petition, the prospective petitioner may first consult with the Town Plan Commission and Town Board.